Firebird 2015 AD: Reception

-From retrospective reviews, Claude Gaillard discussed the film in his book on post-apocalyptic films stated that the film was "limp and brainless" and that "even connoisseurs of films so bad they become good will have a hard time enjoying [it]".
-A reviewer in TV Guide declared the film was only for car-lovers, giving it one of four stars.
+From retrospective reviews, Claude Gaillard discussed the film in his book on postapocalyptic films stated that the film was "limp and brainless" and that "even connoisseurs of films so bad they become good will have a hard time enjoying [it]".
+A reviewer in TV Guide declared the film was only for car lovers, giving it one of four stars.
 The reviewer stated that the movie showed a "lack of intelligence and the filmmakers' lack of technical know-how".